Using UnCSS and grunt-uncss with WordPress

 That’s weird!
 It would suggest that about:blank is being added to your sitemap.json file — could you search that and confirm and we’ll go from there?

-1. Scottie Watts avatar
+1. Scottie Watts Avatar

 Scottie Watts